2025 Karur crowd crush: Tamilaga Vetri Kazhagam

 Vijay shared a statement on social media after returning to Chennai (the capital of Tamil Nadu), stating that he was "writhing in unbearable, indescribable pain and sorrow that words cannot express."
 He extended his condolences to the families of those who lost their lives, and offered prayers for the swift recovery of the injured.
 He announced that he intended to pay the families of the deceased ₹2 million, and the injured ₹0.2 million.
 He released a video three days later, in which he insinuated that it is a political conspiracy and urged Chief Minister M. K. Stalin to take action against him personally instead of his party members, if there was a need for revenge.

-On 8 October 2025, the TVK submitted a petition to the Tamil Nadu Director General of Police and the Home Secretary of India, seeking permission and security arrangements for Vijay’s proposed visit to Karur.
+On 8 October 2025, the TVK submitted a petition to the Tamil Nadu Director General of Police and the Home Secretary of India, seeking permission and security arrangements for Vijay's proposed visit to Karur.
 The petition reportedly requested measures including strict crowd control from Tiruchirappalli airport to Karur, the creation of a secured traffic corridor, deployment of an armed police escort at the airport, security arrangements in Karur, the establishment of a one-kilometer security perimeter around the venue, regulated entry and exit, and limited access for the press and media.

-One month after the crowd crush in Karur, the founder, president of the TVK party, movie actor Vijay, on 27 October 2025, met with victim's families in Mamallapuram, a coastal town near Chennai, to express his condolences.
-The private closed door meeting took place at a resort, the families were brought from Karur to the venue by bus.
+On 27 October 2025, Vijay met with victim's families in Mamallapuram, a coastal town near Chennai, to express his condolences.
+The private closed door meeting took place at a resort, and the families were brought from Karur to the venue by bus.
 Media outlets reported that approximately 30 families attended.